George L. Luthy Memorial Botanical Garden

-George L. Luthy Memorial Botanical Garden, usually just Luthy Botanical Garden, is a 5 acre botanical garden and conservatory located in Glen Oak Park, near the corner of Prospect Avenue and Gift Avenue in Peoria, Illinois, United States.
+Luthy Botanical Garden is a 5 acre botanical garden and conservatory located in Glen Oak Park, near the corner of Prospect Avenue and Gift Avenue in Peoria, Illinois, United States.

 History

 The garden was established in 1951.
 It is named after George Littlewood Luthy, who was president of Peoria's Commercial National Bank (now part of PNC Bank) and a Trustee of the Peoria Park District, which owns the garden.

 The garden is a member of the American Public Garden Association (APGA).